 • Give it an Asian stir-fry flare by adding sliced mushrooms and shredded carrots (add to pan with the oil), and finishing with a splash of soy sauce and toasted sesame oil

-• Give it an Italian flare by adding sun dried tomatoes, basil and Parmesan.
+• Give it an Italian flare by adding sun dried tomatoes, oregano and Parmesan.
+Finish with a drizzle of extra-virgin olive oil.

 You may also like…